Particle filter efficiency under limited communication: Introduction

-Parallel and distributed algorithms have become increasingly more relevant as parallel computing architectures have become the norm rather than the exception.
-While there has been significant research devoted to distributed Markov chain Monte Carlo (MCMC) algorithms (for example, \cite{brockwell2006parallel, ahn2014distributed, rabinovich2015variational, scott2016bayes, jacob2017unbiased}), the same has generally not been true for particle filtering.
-This is mainly because of the resampling step of particle filters, which is difficult to parallelise.
-Nonetheless, there have been several attempts in this direction, which we discuss briefly. \cite{chan2016theory} developed an algorithm where the latent state sequence $\XX^T$ is segmented into multiple shorter portions, with an estimation technique based upon a separate particle filter in each portion.
-A divide-and-conquer sequential Monte Carlo algorithm was proposed by \cite{lindsten2017divide} in which the collection of model variables is split into disjoint sets and a suitable auxiliary target distribution defined for each of these sets.
-For the resampling step, two parallel implementations were proposed by \cite{bolic2005resampling}, and alternative schemes investigated by \cite{miao2011algorithm, murray2012gpu, murray2016parallel}.
-Of these, \cite{miao2011algorithm} integrated parallel particle filters with independent Metropolis-Hastings resampling algorithms, \cite{murray2012gpu} considered a Metropolis resampler that requires only pair-wise ratios between weights (computed independently by threads), and \cite{murray2016parallel} analysed two schemes that do not involve a collective operation (Metropolis and rejection resamplers) and compared them to standard schemes (multinomial, stratified and systematic resamplers).

-On a more theoretical side, the algorithms of \cite{verge2015parallel}, involving resampling at two hierarchical levels, are presented with a study of asymptotic bias and variance, and \cite{del2017convergence} provided a central limit theorem (CLT). \cite{heine2014butterfly} introduced a new augmented resampling algorithm, which generalised the i.i.d. sampling part of the bootstrap particle filter, and studied how the sparsity of the mechanism's conditional independence graph is related to fluctuation properties of particle filters which use it for resampling. \cite{miguez2014uniform, miguez2016proof} provided proofs of convergence for a distributed particle filter that relies on the distributed resampling with non-proportional weight allocation scheme of \cite{bolic2005resampling}; however, these two papers assumed that a certain notion of weight degeneracy does not occur.
-We prove in this paper that weight degeneracy can be avoided by suitably choosing network architectures of distributed particle filters.
+Parallel and distributed algorithms have become increasingly relevant as parallel computing architectures have become the norm rather than the exception.
+While there has been significant research devoted to distributed Markov chain Monte Carlo algorithms \citep{ahn2014distributed, scott2016bayes, li2017simple, heng2019unbiased, ou2021scalable}, the same has generally not been true for particle filtering.
+The resampling step of particle filters makes it difficult to parallelize.
+Two parallel implementations of the resampling step were proposed by \cite{bolic2005resampling}, and alternative schemes were investigated by \cite{miao2011algorithm, murray2012gpu, murray2016parallel}. \cite{verge2015parallel} provided algorithms involving resampling at two hierarchical levels, and \cite{del2017convergence} proved convergence and central limit theorem. \cite{miguez2014uniform, miguez2016proof} provided proofs of convergence for distributed particle filters relying on techniques developed in \cite{bolic2005resampling}; however, these assumed that a certain notion of weight degeneracy does not occur.
+We prove in this article that weight degeneracy can be avoided by suitably choosing network architectures of distributed particle filters. \cite{heine2020parallelizing} designed stable-in-time distributed sequential Monte Carlo algorithms with limited interactions; however, these converge at a slower rate than the standard Monte Carlo rate.